-DRCs on Port connection
+Design Rule Checks on Port connection

-When the black box is used in multiple independent hardware clock design context, DRCs for its port connections must be added in the configuration M-function.
-This should avoid invalid or incorrect port connection with different clock sources.
+When a black box is used in a multiple independent hardware clock design context, design rule checks (DRCs) for its port connections must be added in the configuration M-function.
+This helps to avoid invalid or incorrect port connection with different clock sources.
 You need to ensure all port signals are connected from/to a proper clocked-subsystem interface.

-The utility "checkPortsOfSameClockDomain()" should be used to specify a list of ports from a particular clock domain and to group it together.
-The input arguments to this API are 'SysgenBlockDescriptor' object followed by the list of port names associated with a particular clock domain.
+The utility checkPortsOfSameClockDomain() should be used to specify a list of ports from a particular clock domain and to group it together.
+The input arguments to this application programming interface (API) are 'SysgenBlockDescriptor' objects followed by the list of port names associated with a particular clock domain.